C-Milne/4th-Year-Dissertation/README.md

 python ./output_plan_reader.py <Output File>
 ```

-# Developing New Components
-When developing new interchangeable components specific classes need to be inherited by any developed component.

-## Heuristic
-Developed Heuristics need to inherit the Heuristic class found in the Solver/Heuristics/Heuristic.py file.
-There are some alternatives to inheriting the Heuristic class directly, the Pruning and NoPruning classes found in files Solver/Heuristics/pruning.py and Solver/Heuristics/no_pruning.py respectively.
-Both of these classes inherit from the Heuristic class.
-The Pruning Class contains functionality for basic model pruning that can be inherited by other heuristics.
-The PartialOrderPruning Class from file Solver/Heuristics/partial_order_pruning.py provides the same functionality but for partial-order problems.

-## Parameter Selector
-Developed Parameter Selectors need to inherit the ParameterSelector Class found in file Solver/Parameter_Selection/ParameterSelector.py.

-## Search Queue
-Developed Search Queues need to inherit the SearchQueue class found in Solver/Search_Queues/search_queue.py.

-## Solver
-Developed Solvers need to inherit the Solver class within the Solver/Solving_Algorithms/solver.py file.

 # Running Unittests
 All the unittests can be run from the Tests/UnitTests directory using the following command: